Skip to the content.

 tethys

-tethys is a JSON parsing/writing library for Scala
+tethys is AST free json library for Scala

 Quick start